Urquía

-Urquía is a surname which originated in the municipalities of Isasondo and Arautz (now Oñati), in the province of Guipúzcoa, located in the Spanish Basque country.
-The villages of Urki Errota, and Urkigoena Urkigoena Azpi are in these districts.
+Urquía is a surname which originated in the municipalities of Itsasondo and Zarautz which is now Oñati.
+It is located in the province of Guipúzcoa, within the Spanish Basque country.
+The villages of Urki Errota, and Urkigoena Azpi are in these districts.

 Surname meaning

 Urquía signifies birch or "Place of the birches", which breaks down as follows: Urki refers to the birch tree, the suffix a denotes a locality.
 Birches were historically planted to mark territorial boundaries in the rural Basque country.
 There are several variations, such as Urkia, Urquía, Urquilla, Urquiza, Urquijo, Urquiaga, Urkullo, and Urquiola.

 History

 Urquía, as a surname, is recorded in writing in 1625 in Spain but was in use many years before.

 On October 30, 1340, the military arm of the Urquía family, under orders from His Majesty King Alfonso XI of Castile, took part in the "Battle of Río Salado" winning a victory against the Moors near the Tafira coast.
 King Alfonso XI of Castile knighted Los Urquía following the Battle.

 A branch of the family then came to Castellón by virtue of the Castilian origin of Valderrodilla, Soria Province and settled in Ávila, Madrid and Jaén.
 There is a connection to the Canary Islands, particularly Santa Cruz de Tenerife where they founded the Urquía home.